pypingou/pypass/doc/source/cli.rst

 You can get the entire list using `--list` (or `-l`) flag:

-.. todo:: That example is from a development version that doe not work as expected
+.. todo:: That example is from a development version that does not work as expected

 .. code-block:: bash